clarinsi/benchich/ner/README.md

  - "train", "dev", "test" (dataset splits)

 "train", "dev", "test" are also dictionaries, with the following keys:
- - "sentence_id" (original sentence id)
- - "id" (integer sentence id - to be used for classification with Simple Transformers library which does not accept strings as ids)
+ - "sentence_id" (integer sentence id - to be used for classification with Simple Transformers library which does not accept strings as ids)
  - "words" (word forms as they appear in the sentence)
  - "labels" (NE labels)
+ - "original_id" (original sentence id)

 **Dataset sizes**